 The herbalists wife, unknowing of what herbs did what, decided to taste the herbs to figure out which ones she thought the patients would like.

-When licorice root is taken with other medicinal herbs, it modifies them and tells them were they are needed.
-It also buffers the body from harsh medicinal herbs, and is also used as a poison antidote, including food poisoning.
+When licorice root is taken with other medicinal herbs, it modifies them.
+It also buffers the body from harsh medicinal herbs and is used as a poison antidote.

 Licorice root repairs your stomach

-In recent times, licorice root has been recognized for its ability to repair stomach lining, support proper digestion including elimination, give great relief to stomach ulcers, and ease the effects of gastritis and heartburn.
+In recent times, licorice root has been recognized for its ability to help repair the stomach lining, support proper digestion, provide relief for stomach ulcers, and ease the effects of gastritis and heartburn.

 This is due to compounds that have an anti-inflammatory effect on the stomach lining.
-It also helps your abdominal region by relieving cramping and tightness, as it is an anti-spasmodic herb that relaxes and smooths muscles around the abdominal area — also effective for menstrual cramps.
+It also helps your abdominal region by relieving cramping and tightness, as it is an anti-spasmodic herb that relaxes and smooths muscles around the abdominal area, which is also effective for menstrual cramps.

-If your stomach issues are caused by high emotional-stress levels, licorice root can also help this on a deeper level as it regulates cortisol levels and supports adrenal health.
+If your stomach issues are caused by emotional-stress, licorice root can also help this on a deeper level as it regulates cortisol levels and supports adrenal health.

 How to take it

-Believe it or not, black licorice twists contain some extract of licorice, and are good for stomach ulcers too.
+Believe it or not, black licorice twists contain some extract of licorice, and are good for stomach ulcers.
 Yet they are high in sugar, so you don’t want to eat them all the time.

 Instead, try drinking licorice tea that mentions Glycyrrhiza glabra on the package.
-This is the plant from which genuine licorice comes from.
+This is the plant from which genuine licorice is derived.

 Health warnings will generally tell you to drink no more than two cups of this beverage a day, and to avoid it altogether if you are pregnant or have hypertension.
-It is also recommended that you do not drink it continuously, and have regular breaks.
+It is also recommended that you do not drink it continuously.

 If you cannot stomach the flavor of licorice, see your local certified herbalist for advice on a range of herbal licorice extracts that are safe for you.